Come Play with Me (2021 film): Production

 The film is a co-production of Lemmon Studios with VideoCine; initially the film was scheduled for a 2020 fall release.
-However due to the impact of Covid 19 the film was eventually delayed.
-It is intended to be the first film of Lemonster; a subsidiary of the main studio focused exclusively on horror films.
+However, due to the impact of COVID-19, the film was eventually delayed.
+It is intended to be the first film of Lemonster, a subsidiary of the main studio focused exclusively on horror films.

 According to Billy Rovzer, Lemonster's founder, the subsidiary intends to launch the horror genre in Mexico by releasing at least 2 films per year.
 The film has flashbacks in its narrative for exploring the main character Sofi, and it also addresses topics like childhood traumatic experiences and parental negligence.

-Main actress Liz Dieppa makes her cinematic debut in the role of Sofi, it was also Dieppa first horror film role and she took the part when she learned of Adrian Bogliano directional involvement.
-She is joined in the main cast by actors Valery Saiz and Emilio Beltrán, who plays Ceci and Gabriel respectively.
+Main actress Liz Dieppa makes her cinematic debut in the role of Sofi.
+It was also Dieppa's first horror film role, and she took the part when she learned of Adrian Bogliano's directorial involvement.
+She is joined in the main cast by actors Valery Saiz and Emilio Beltrán, who play Ceci and Gabriel respectively.

 Principal photography began in 2019 for a filming period of one month.
-Due the movie main plot is set in one location with a limited number of actors, and both factors were beneficial for the movie production.
+Due to the movie's main plot being set in one location with a limited number of actors, both factors were beneficial for the movie's production.

 Reception

 On March 5, 2021, it was reported the film would have a distribution in part of the United States by FilmSharks as part of a deal with original distributor Videocine with the name "Come Play with me".
-Due to the COVID 19 pandemic the film was not screened for press reviewers.
+Due to the COVID-19 pandemic, the film was not screened for press reviewers.

-Originally scheduled for a January 21, 2021 release date the film grossed around 64 million pesos.
-For its third weekend the film grossed a total of 4 millions of additional pesos.
-The film box office stability was considered a success and made the film one of the best domestic films of the pandemic box office.
+Originally scheduled for a January 21, 2021 release date, the film grossed around 64 million pesos.
+For its third weekend, the film grossed a total of 4 million additional pesos.
+The film's box office stability was considered a success and made the film one of the best domestic films of the pandemic box office.